 “We’re worried the public is misinformed,” said Dr. Frank Daly a toxicologist with the Rocky Mountain Poison Center, which received 36 calls regarding GHB in 1998.
 “We’ve had problems.
 People think it’s good for them so they take a lot.”
 He says he’s had cases where parents give it to their kids, thinking that since it’s a nutrient, no amount is too much.

-Alternative health practitioners who are proponents of GHB point out that in Europe, a GHB product called Alcover is prescribed to lessen withdrawal symptoms and cravings for alcohol and heroin abusers.
+Alternative health practitioners who are proponents of GHB point out that in Europe, a GHB product called Alcover is prescribed to lessen withdrawal symptoms and cravings for alcohol and opioids.
 It’s also used as a sleep aid, and as an aid in childbirth for its ability to dilate the cervix and relax both mother and child.

 In North Africa and Latin America it is used as a low-cost anesthetic agent.
 In the US it was also once used as an anesthetic, but doctors found it didn’t last long enough for many procedures.